labaneilers/bs/README.md

 `./bs/build.sh`

-can be slightly simplified with bs:
+can be made into a bit fewer keystrokes with bs:

 `bs build`